Standing for election

 - You have served a prison sentence (including suspended sentences) of 3 months or more within 5 years before the election

-- You have been disqualified under any legislation relating to corrupt or illegal practices
+- You have been disqualified under any legislation relating to corrupt or illegal electoral practices

 Standing as a Councillor for a political party